igabesz/advanced-controllers/README.md

 If you don't use permissions (`@Permission` or `@Authorize` or `@Public`) then you can ignore this subsection.

-If there are permission-related decorators in your app then you shall do at least one of the following:
+If there are permission-related decorators in your app then you shall do at least one of the following to avoid auto-authentication:

 - Decorate public functions (or controllers) with the `@Public` decorator
 - Register the controllers with `implicitPublic`, e.g.: `AdvancedController.regiseterAll(app, { implicitPublic: true })`